whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 This generosity doesn't just exist between the people in these societies.
 In every single beautiful culture I found, their generosity extended to the nonhumans as well.
 That is, the people live or lived in a way that benefits the nonhumans around them.

 Jeannette Armstrong described the traditional Okanagan decision-making process called en'owkinwiwx, and how it very carefully took into account the full range of the humans' and nonhumans' needs.
 She was trained as a _land speaker_, and her role in their group decision-making was to consider every decision's effects on the land.
-In this way, the Okanagans made sure to always take the non-humans' needs into account.
+In this way, the Okanagans made sure to always take the non-humans' needs into account.[xxx-original instructions|armstrong]

 In his book _Wolf Totem_, Jiang Rong describes living with Mongolian hunter-shepherds.
 These people recognized that while the wolves sometimes ate the people's sheep, the wolves also ate gazelles which would overeat and destroy the grassland if the wolves didn't keep them in check.
 Without the grassland, the sheep would die, and humans couldn't survive either.
-Thus the hunter-shepherds were very careful not to overhunt the wolves, ensuring the whole ecosystem could thrive.
+Thus the hunter-shepherds were very careful not to overhunt the wolves, ensuring the whole ecosystem could thrive.[xxx-wolf totem|chapter 2]

 ### Generosity is the Norm